 The accounting guidance on derivatives and hedging requires freestanding contracts that are settled in our own stock, including common stock warrants to be designated as equity instruments, assets or liabilities.
 Under the provisions of this guidance, a contract designated as an asset or a liability must be carried at fair value until exercised or expired, with any changes in fair value recorded in the results of operations.
 A contract designated as an equity instrument must be included within equity, and no subsequent fair value adjustments are required.
 We review the classification of the contracts at each balance sheet date.
 Since we are unable to control all the events or actions necessary to settle the warrants in registered shares, the warrants have been recorded as a current liability at fair value.
 The fair value of the outstanding warrants is evaluated at each reporting period with any resulting change in the fair value being reflected in the consolidated statements of operations.
-We recorded income of approximately \$42,000 for the six months ended June 30, 2012 to reflect the change in fair value.
-We did not record any change in fair value for the six months ended June 30, 2013.
+We recorded income of approximately \$1,000 and \$0.1 million for the three and nine months ended September 30, 2012, respectively, to reflect the change in fair value.
+We did not record any change in fair value for the three and nine months ended September 30, 2013.
 Fair value is estimated using an option-pricing model, which includes variables such as the expected volatility of our share price, interest rates, and dividend yields.
 These variables are projected based on our historical data, experience, and other factors.
-We do not expect changes in any of these variables to result in material adjustments to the expense recognized for changes in the valuation of the warrants liability.
+We do not expect the valuation of the warrants liability.
 We do not expect the valuation of the warrants to change based on the exercise price relative to the market price per share of our common stock and the February 2014 expiration.